tylercarpenter/the-council/README.md

 # The Council 🛡️

+**NOTE:** These are my personal sub-agents and workflows for personal and professional software development.
+I'm consistently fine-tuning and modifying this system and it not yet a proven implementation.
+That being said, it's getting better as time goes on and is quite fun to tweak!

 <img width="1200" height="675" alt="image" src="https://github.com/user-attachments/assets/2b36013c-f577-448f-b32c-8349b412bc11" />

 A **human-in-the-loop multi-agent system for [Claude Code](https://claude.com/claude-code)**, built entirely on native `.claude/` primitives — no framework, no Python, no